Sewar-Wesam/DevOpsTrainingPartTwo/README.md

    a.
 AWS IAM: it is used to create and giving permisions. so only the trusted people have the access to your resources.

    b.
 AWS Shield: it is for people who are interested to be protected from the DDos (Distributed Denial of service attacks).
 So, keeping your site up even at the high traffic situations.

    =====================================================

    Shared responsibility model:

+   In AWS context, when we are talking about the Shared Responsibility Model, then we can talk about two parts:

+###### * Security of the cloud   (AWS Job)

+###### * Security in the cloud   (Your Job)